 – Safer Internet Day

-Everyone should always have someone to talk to and we encourage contact with external support agencies such as Childline, Samaritans and the NSPCC for further guidance if you have concerns for you or someone you know. (see directory of helpline contact numbers below)
+We believe everyone should have someone to talk to and we encourage contact with external support agencies such as Childline, Samaritans and the NSPCC for further guidance if you have concerns for you or someone you know.

 Safeguarding is everyone’s business and all staff have a responsibility to share emerging and visible concerns for the safety and well-being of others.
 We are reflective in our attitudes, and strive to continually develop systems to ensure that the needs of the most vulnerable are considered and that there are safe spaces for their voices to be heard.